Transport out of locally broken detailed balance: Multijunction arrays

 \section{Multijunction arrays}

 One can envision to extend the above results to longer arrays, cf. Fig.~\ref{array}.
 This relaxes the requirement to increase the temperature in a micrometer-size single island.
-The size of the islands can be controlled in the sample growth, which introduces a natural way to spacially modulate the Coulomb gap in the device.
+The size of the islands can be controlled in the sample growth, which introduces a natural way to spatially modulate the Coulomb gap along the conductor.
 This way the need to gate the system can also be avoided.
-The current is then induced by the interplay of local non-equilibrium and electron-electron interactions, emphasizing the mesoscopic nature of the device.
+The current is then induced by the interplay of local non-equilibrium (only due to a piecewise-constant temperature distribution) and electron-electron interactions, emphasizing the mesoscopic nature of the device.